Analysis | Eight outrageous (but not impossible) predictions for the 2021 NFL season

 Dak Prescott will account for 50 touchdowns in his return from an ankle injury.

-Why it could happen: Prescott registered a career-high 33 touchdowns through the air and on the ground in 2019 and had 12 touchdowns through four-and-a-half games last year before suffering a compound fracture and dislocation of his right ankle.
+Why it could happen: Prescott registered a career-high 33 touchdowns through the air and on the ground in 2019 and had 12 touchdowns through 4½ games last year before suffering a compound fracture and dislocation of his right ankle.
 Healthy and with a hefty new contract, Prescott will open the season as the starter for a team that will need to put up a ton of points to be competitive.
 Wide receivers Amari Cooper, CeeDee Lamb and Michael Gallup only combined for 15 receiving touchdowns with Andy Dalton and Ben DiNucci under center for much of last season, but they’re all talented enough to finish with double-digit scores.
 Prescott may run less coming off his injury, with reports suggesting he may not be fully healthy all season, but he remains an effective option around the goal line and could score a half-dozen rushing touchdowns.
 Plus, the move to 17 games offers one more chance to rack up scoring chances.

-Why it probably won’t: Let’s put aside the fact that the 50-touchdown plateau (passing and rushing scores) has only been reached four times since the league expended to 32 teams in 2002.
-For Prescott to join that group, his ability to throw touchdowns would have to improve dramatically — and there would have to be no question about the health of his ankle or shoulder.
+Why it probably won’t: Let’s put aside the fact that the 50-touchdown plateau (passing and rushing scores combined) has only been reached four times since the league expended to 32 teams in 2002.
+For Prescott to join that group, his ability to throw touchdown passes would have to improve dramatically — and there would have to be no question about the health of his ankle or shoulder.
 Let’s assume he’s good for six rushing touchdowns in 2021, his approximate career average per 16 regular season games.
-To get to 44 passing touchdowns at his career rate of touchdowns per pass attempt (4.6 percent) he’d have to attempt 957 passes.
-If we give him 600 pass attempts over 17 games (more than his average career figure) he’d have to nearly double his career touchdown rate to get to 44 passing scores.
-The odds of that happening are roughly 900 to 1.
+To get to 44 passing touchdowns at his career rate of touchdowns per pass attempt (4.6 percent), he would have to attempt 957 passes.
+If we give him 600 pass attempts over 17 games (more than his average career figure), he would have to nearly double his career touchdown rate to get to 44 passing scores.
+The odds of that happening are roughly 900-1.

 NFC North